eliasmattern/PsyTestPro/README.md

 # :test_tube: PsyTestPro

 PsyTestPro is a Python program developed using the Pygame library that allows users to create and manage experiments.
-With PsyTestPro, users can define experiments, each of which consists of a series of tasks.
+With PsyTestPro, users can define suites, each of which consists of a series of tasks.
 These tasks can be customized to suit specific requirements.

 The user interface of PsyTestPro is intentionally designed to be predominantly black.
 This deliberate choice is driven